kubernetes-sigs/jobset/keps/498-GroupScheduling/README.md

 ### Goals

-- Enhance the Failure Policy API with options allowing the user to define a group scheduling policy.
+- Enhance the JobSet API with options allowing the user to define a group scheduling policy.

 ### Non-Goals